-This page provides an overview of the Google Kubernetes Engine dashboards available in Google Cloud Console.
+This page provides an overview of the Google Kubernetes Engine (GKE) dashboards available in the Google Cloud console.

-Cloud Console offers useful dashboards for your project's GKE clusters and their resources.
+The Google Cloud console offers useful dashboards for your project's GKE clusters and their resources.
 You can use these dashboards to view, inspect, manage, and delete resources in your clusters.
 You can also create Deployments from the Workloads dashboard.

 In conjunction with the